Java Error: illegal start of expression

 Method Inside of Another Method (Nested Methods)

-In the above example, we can see that the method innerMethod() is placed inside another method outerMethod().
+In the above example, we can see that the method innerMethod() is placed inside another method outerMethod().output

 In java 8 and newer version you can achieve nested methods by lambda expression .